 Account Team / Sales Executives and Service Managers

 Your CenturyLink Account Team will be your first point of contact to begin conducting business with CenturyLink.
 Click here to view the Account Team / Sales Executives and Service Managers Roles and Responsibilities.
 For all CenturyLink commercial local exchange services products(e.g. CenturyLink Local Service Platform ™(CLSP™), sales and service support will be handled by your Service Manager.
 If you do not know your assigned CenturyLink Sales Executive or Service Manager, use the CenturyLink - Wholesale Team Tool (CWTT) to locate the CenturyLink Sales Executive or Service Manager assigned to your company.
-If you do not find your CenturyLink Sales Executive or Service Manager, please contact our Wholesale Service Management Group for assistance.

 Calls to CenturyLink may be monitored or recorded.
 You will hear the following announcement when you call: "Thank you for calling CenturyLink.
 This call may be monitored or recorded for quality assurance or training purposes".